-The top issues facing Cape May County are the LACK OF DIVERSIFIED ECONOMIC BUSINESS OPPORTUNITIES and the OPIOID CRISIS.
-Studies have shown how the two issues are connected.
+The top issues facing Cape May County are the Lack of Diversified Economic Business and Employment Opportunities and the Opioid Crisis.
+Studies have shown how the issues are connected.
 As elected officials we must strive to improve the overall quality-of-life by diversifying the county’s economy so we are not solely dependent on tourism for year-round success while working together to stop wasteful spending and make smart financial decisions.
-Brendan and Liz believe in a regional approach to economic development by partnering with neighboring counties to target manufacturers and suppliers of emerging industries such as aviation and agritourism.
+Brendan and Liz believe in a regional approach to economic development by fostering public-private alliances and partnering with neighboring counties to target manufacturers and suppliers of emerging industries such as aviation, technology, and agritourism.
+The lack of job opportunities has caused a mass exodus of our young people in seeking employment and building their careers.
+We risk the threat of becoming a year-round senior community and a six-month playground.
+We must develop a plan that changes our county’s direction.

 America has an addiction crisis, opioid deaths are now killing more Americans than car accidents and Cape May County is not immune.
 Addiction affects families of all ethnicities and socioeconomic status.
 The opioid crisis has shattered the lives of countless Cape May County families.
 Whether Republican or Democrat, rich or poor, young or old addiction threatens our families and we must do whatever it takes to solve this epidemic.

-As Freeholders Brendan and Liz will relentlessly fight for the tools and resources our law enforcement, medical providers, and drug prevention workers need to combat this crisis while tenaciously advocating for State and Federal funding for education, treatment facilities, and the expansion of programs that fight the epidemic.
+As Freeholders Brendan and Liz will relentlessly fight for the tools, resources, and funding our law enforcement, medical providers, and drug prevention workers need to combat this crisis while tenaciously advocating for State and Federal funding for education, treatment facilities, and the expansion of programs that fight the epidemic.

 ENVIRONMENT AND ECOSYSTEM

 Being a peninsula makes our county one of the most vulnerable areas in the state as we witness the effects of a changing climate.
+Looking at forecast models from the U.S. Army Corps of Engineers and the Department of Environmental Protection, our county faces serious threats.
 It is imperative that we take immediate steps towards sustainability.

 The county is well-positioned to make this a top priority using the framework of Sustainable Jersey.
 Established by the College of New Jersey, the N.J.
 League of Municipalities, the Department of Environmental Protection, and the N.J.
 Board of Public utilities, the non-profit provides tools, training, and financial assistance to support communities pursuing sustainability programs.

 Of the 16 municipalities in the county, 14 participate in the program, most of which received certifications for their achievements.
-As Freeholders, Brendan and Liz will work with our local green teams and environmental commissions to address issues such as beach erosion and dredging in making Cape May County a showcase for Sustainable Jersey communities.
+As Freeholders, Brendan and Liz will work with our local green teams and environmental commissions to address issues such as nuisance flooding, beach erosion, and dredging in making Cape May County a showcase for Sustainable Jersey communities.

 FIX THE PAST AND LEAD THE FUTURE